 This summer we are asking students to complete different summer reading tasks at each level of middle school.
-In 7th grade, students will read one historical fiction book to cover both ELA and History: One Crazy Summer, by Rita Williams-Garcia.
-In choosing this book, we hope that students will get a chance to continue to develop a love of reading fiction, while also gaining knowledge about historical events they will cover in 7th grade Black History.
-In addition to reading the text, all middle school students are asked to complete additional tasks while reading over the summer to prepare for class activities focused on the books during the first weeks of school.
+For 6th grade, students will read one book to cover both ELA and History: Wonder by R.J.
+Palacio.
+In choosing this text, we hope that students are able to continue to foster a love of reading, and engage with some topics that they will encounter throughout the 6th grade curriculum.
+In addition to reading the text, all middle school students are asked to complete annotation tasks while reading over the summer to prepare for class activities focused on the books during the first weeks of school.